ahron-chet/PureLoader/README.md

 ## Overview

 PureLoader is a PE Loader with an EDR anti-hooking capability.
-It does so by manually parsing a PE file and resolving all DLLs in its Import Address Table (IAT) by directly parsing them from the Export Address Table (EAT) recursively (parsing also the dependencies of the dependencies to avoid any call to `LoadLibrary` and `GetProcAddress`).
-Unlike traditional reflective DLL loaders or PE loaders that use `LoadLibrary` and `GetProcAddress` to resolve IATs, which can be intercepted and hooked by EDRs solutions, this loader performs all operations manually to avoid EDR hooks.
+It does so by loading a PE, resolving its DLL dependencies through recursive parsing, parsing the EAT, and updating the IAT of the loaded PE with unhooked functions.
+This allows running known and signed tools, such as Mimikatz, in-memory.
+Unlike traditional reflective PE loaders that use `LoadLibrary` and `GetProcAddress` to resolve IATs, which can be intercepted and hooked by EDRs solutions, PureLoader performs all operations manually to avoid EDR hooks.

 ## Key Features